Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **Fixed exposure** allows bypassing the autoexposure algorithm and fixing a value, useful for astrophotography where auto-exposure performs poorly.
 In this case you have to enter the exposure time or delay (between 0x0030 - 0.768 ms and 0xFFFF - 1.044 second) and the clock divider (a multiplier for the exposure time, stay at 1 if you do not know what to do.)
 - **Pretty border mode** generates 160x144 images with a fancy border like the Game Boy Camera.
 You can make your own with the tools provided to generate C-files.
 - **2D enhancement mode** activates (default state) or removes the 2D image enhancement processed by the sensor.
 The raw images (without 2D enhancement) looks blurry but they are not: this is the weak native resolution of the sensor that creates this feeling.
-- **Raw recording mode** available in **time lapse mode only**, records sensor data as a single file in the **/movie folder**.
+- **Raw recording mode** available in **time lapse mode only**, records sensor data as a single file in the **/movie** folder.
 It needs a separate tool for extracting an animation ([provided here](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Tools/Movie_and_Gif_Maker_from_raw_data.m)).
 The 32 first bytes are keywords, image sizes and registers, the following are raw data for one image in reading order, easy to recover with any other tool !
 This mode allows recording at a solid 4 fps for long time with good light conditions.
 It is disabled in **Regular camera mode** (command is just ignored).

 Options are cumulatives, it is for example possible to record dithered HDR images at fixed exposure without display in night mode.
 Yes, it would be a mess.

 # Example of test images with a stuffed fox

 ![comparison](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Comparison.png)

 # Advanced options